thoughtworks-jumpstart/jumpstart/career/job-hunt-preparation.md

 # Job Hunt preparation

+## Update your resume

+To start with, you need to update your resume with your latest and relevant skillset.
+There are many tips for writing a good resume, here is [a good article](https://medium.freecodecamp.org/how-to-write-a-great-resume-for-software-engineers-75d514dd8322)

 ## Practical tips for the job hunt:

 We collected some feedback from the first batch of jumpstart trainees on what advice they'd give their juniors on the job hunt, their suggestions can be summed up in **3Ps**: